HBO Max: The 29 Best Movies to Watch

 Roadrunner: A Film About Anthony Bourdain

 This film about beloved author, chef and globe-traveling TV host Anthony Bourdain comes from documentary filmmaker Morgan Neville, who also directed 2018's Won't You Be My Neighbor? and the Oscar-winning film Twenty Feet from Stardom.
-In interviews with key people in Bourdain's life, like his friends, former partners and longtime colleagues, the doc tracks his career path, relationships and personal struggles.
+In interviews with people who knew Bourdain, like his friends, former partners and longtime colleagues, the doc tracks his career path, relationships and personal struggles.
 Bourdain fans and those less acquainted with the star will likely appreciate this two-hour look at his life.

 Tony Hawk: Until the Wheels Fall Off